 How You Can Use NLP to Help You Manage Stress

-As I said, NLP stands for neuro-linguistic programming, and it’s a useful but simple technique that can enable people to learn how to change their perceptions.
-When it comes to dealing with stress, NLP can help you learn how to change your previously learned stress perception – as in, it can help you learn how to change your mind by changing your patterns – and that can change your life.
+NLP is a useful but simple technique that can help you change your perception.
+When it comes to dealing with stress in narcissistic abuse recovery, NLP can help you learn how to change your previously learned stress perception – as in, it can help you learn how to change your mind by changing your patterns – and that can change your life.

 How does NLP work?